MicroEJ/ExampleJava-MWT/com.microej.example.mwt.attribute/README.md

 # Overview

 This example shows how to customize the style of widgets using attributes selectors, similar to CSS.

+The application contains only one page with two widgets: a button and a label.
+The label holds an attribute that can be `ON` or `OFF`.
+The button is used to toggle the value of the attribute in the label (and its text).

 # Usage

-The main class is [AttributeDemo.java](/src/main/java/com/microej/example/mwt/attribute/AttributeDemo.java).
+The main class is [AttributeDemo.java](src/main/java/com/microej/example/mwt/attribute/AttributeDemo.java).

 # Requirements

 This library requires the following Foundation Libraries:

-    @FOUNDATION_LIBRARIES_LIST@
+    EDC-1.3, BON-1.4, MICROUI-3.0, DRAWING-1.0

 # Dependencies

 _All dependencies are retrieved transitively by MicroEJ Module Manager_.

 # Source